brianrho/FPM/README.md

 Note: The `led_on()`, `led_off()` and `getImageNL()` methods have only been tested successfully with ZFM60 modules.

-A generic version of this library in C can be found here: https://github.com/brianrho/FPM-C
+A generic version of this library in C: https://github.com/brianrho/FPM-C An Arduino library for the GT511C3 (and similar GT5x) fingerprint sensors: https://github.com/brianrho/GT5X